 BOT110 Genesis-Esther.
 An introduction to the narratives of the Old Testament stretching from creation to life in the aftermath of exile.
 Fundamental methods for interpreting these passages in their historical and literary contexts will be introduced.
 The narrative structure of the account will be carefully observed as well as central theological themes and interests.
 The class is organized around lectures with ample opportunity to discuss and apply the biblical witness personally, in the life of the church, and in dialogue in the public sphere.
-Dr. Jesurathnam (weekday), Dr. Robinson (evening).
+Dr. Robinson.
 Fall Semester.

-Old Curriculum: MDiv and MAR Old Testament 1 requirement.
-New Curriculum: MDiv Bible requirement or MAR Bible option.
+Old Curriculum: MDiv Old Testament 1 requirement.

+New Curriculum: MDiv Bible requirement or MAR Bible option, or free elective.